Sustainability / Governance Corporate Compliance

 (2) The Daicel Group Code of Conduct and the Ethical Standards of Daicel Group

-*There are 12,732 personnel in the Daicel Group, including contract employees and temporary workers (as of end of March 2024)
+*There are 13,353 applicable personnel in the Daicel Group, including contract employees and temporary workers

 3. Senryu* Contest